Solhex/TF2-bot-detector-additional-rules/README.md

 PazerOP's TF2-bot-detector and well TF2.

 ### How can I use this version of the modified rules?
-Theres two ways of doing this either replacing the file or changing the original file's update url they basically do the same thing.
+Theres two ways of doing this either replacing the file or changing the original file's update url they basically do the same thing but its way more easier to just replace the file.

 #### Replacing the file
 1. Download the rules.official.json file.